bonsai-rx/machinelearning/docs/articles/PointProcessDecoder/ppd-overview.md

 ## Installation

-The package can be installed by going to the bonsai package manager and installing the `Bonsai.ML.PointProcessDecoder` package.
+The package can be installed by going to the Bonsai package manager and installing the `Bonsai.ML.PointProcessDecoder` package.
 Additional installation steps are required for installing the CPU or GPU version of the `Bonsai.ML.Torch` package.
 See the [Torch installation guide](../Torch/torch-overview.md) for more information.

 ## Bonsai Implementation